1.

 About the Advanced Placement Program® (AP®)

 The Advanced Placement Program® enables willing and academically prepared students to pursue college-level studies — with the opportunity to earn college credit, advanced placement, or both — while still in high school.
-AP® Exams are given each year in May.
+AP® Exams are scheduled for May 4 - 8 and May 11 - 15, 2026.
 Students who earn a qualifying score on an AP Exam are typically eligible to receive college credit and/or placement into advanced courses in college.

 Advanced Placement Courses Offered at PHS